outlandnish/fw-ghost-drive/Readme.md

 # M2 HID / Xbox Controller

 This firmware lets the Macchina M2 act as an HID Joystick using data from a car's CAN bus.
-When paired with an Xbox Adaptive Controller, it let's you play Xbox or PC games using your car!
+When paired with an Xbox Adaptive Controller, it lets you play Xbox or PC games using your car!

 The project is setup to work with a Subaru BRZ.
 Future improvements: load a DBC file with signal definitions to work with any car